VeryGoodOpenSource/dart_frog/extensions/vscode/CONTRIBUTING.md

 npm test
 ```

+💡 **Note**: As contributors we should avoid cross-test dependencies.
+We rely on Mocha as our testing framework, unfortunately it doesn't yet support [randomised test ordering](https://github.com/mochajs/mocha/issues/902).

 5. Create the Pull Request with a meaningful description, linking to the original issue where possible.

 6. Verify that all [status checks](https://github.com/VeryGoodOpenSource/dart_frog/actions/) are passing for your Pull Request once they have been approved to run by a maintainer.